 Years of Experience

-Workers who have been with the company for more than one year but less than five can make approximately $52K per year on average.
-The greater proportion of employees (38 percent) report five to nine years of experience and bring home median pay of $80K annually.
+Workers who have been with the company for more than one year but less than five can make $52K annually on average.
+The greater proportion of employees (38 percent) report five to nine years of experience and bring home median pay of around $80K per year.

-When it comes to location, the highest average paycheck (about $80K annually) can be spotted in Denver, Colo.; Minneapolis, Minn. ($79K), the company's headquarter city of Jacksonville, Fla. (approximately $76K), and San Diego, Calif. ($73K) are the next top-paying cities.
-High paychecks are not found in Sharon, Pa.; in fact, at around $53K it is one of the worst-paid cities.
-By state, the highest pay levels are found in Colorado, where the average Lender Processing Services employee makes $80K per year.
+When it comes to location, the highest average paycheck (approximately $80K per year) can be spotted in Denver, Colo.; Minneapolis, Minn. ($79K), the company's headquarter city of Jacksonville, Fla. (around $76K), and San Diego, Calif. ($73K) are the next top-paying cities.
+Sharon, Pa. is near the bottom for pay at about $53K.
+By state, Colorado offers the highest pay at approximately $80K annually.

 Certifications and Degrees

-Lender Processing Services' employees who answered the questionnaire are more likely to be male — the male-to-female ratio is more than 3 to 1.
+Lender Processing Services' employees who answered the questionnaire are largely male (the male-to-female ratio is more than 3 to 1).

 Benefits and Perks